 The Company launched several major environmental initiatives throughout the ISO 14001 certification process, including the implementation of an environmental management system ("EMS") as required by the standard.
-During 2014, EMS activities included: (i) the ongoing segregation of scrap metals consisting mainly of aluminum conductor and damaged transformers for recycling overseas, (ii) recycling of used oil, (iii) ongoing emergency preparedness planning, (iv) continuous employee, contractor and public education programmes and (v) stringent environmental and structural design standards, air quality, fuel and lubricating oil monitoring and control operating standards, process water cooling monitoring and control operating standards.
+As part of the Standard, an internal audit of the EMS was successfully conducted in October 2015.
+During 2015, EMS activities included: (i) the ongoing segregation of scrap metals consisting mainly of aluminum conductor and damaged transformers for recycling overseas, (ii) recycling of used oil, (iii) ongoing emergency preparedness planning, (iv) continuous employee, contractor and public education programmes and (v) stringent environmental and structural design standards, air quality, fuel and lubricating oil monitoring and control operating standards, process water cooling monitoring and control operating standards.

-Management believes that the Company complies in all material respects with all Cayman Islands planning and environmental regulations.
-The financial and operational effects of compliance with these regulations on capital expenditures is negligible.
-Although environmental regulations in the Cayman Islands are less onerous than those in North America, the Company believes it acts responsibly in environmental matters and in compliance in all material respects with the environmental regulations of the Cayman Islands while continuing to monitor its operations in this regard.
+The Company complies in all material respects with all Cayman Islands planning and environmental regulations and the financial and operational effects on capital expenditures is negligible.
+Although environmental regulations in the Cayman Islands are less onerous than those in North America, the Company acts responsibly in environmental matters and in compliance with all material aspects of the environmental regulations of the Cayman Islands, while continuing to monitor its operations in this regard.

 None of the existing transformers used in the T&D system use polychlorinated biphenyls.
-An underground fuel pipeline eliminates the need for trucking fuel to the Company's generating plant.
+An underground fuel pipeline eliminates the need for trucking fuel to the Company's generating plant and reduces the potential damage to the Island's coral reefs and beaches from a fuel oil spill.
 CUC is responsible for the piping of the fuel from the vendors' distribution terminals on the coast of Grand Cayman to the day tank holding facilities at the Company's generating plant.
-The Company continues to burn diesel fuel oil that results in significantly lower levels of exhaust emissions than produced through the burning of heavy fuel oil and reduces the potential damage to the Island's coral reefs and beaches from a heavy fuel oil spill.
+The Company continues to burn diesel fuel oil that results in significantly lower levels of exhaust emissions than that produced through the burning of heavy fuel oil.
 More recently installed diesel generators incorporate improvements to provide electricity in a more efficient and environmentally friendly manner and are designed to provide an increased kWh output per gallon consumed than the older generators.
-Overall, the company's exhaust stacks have been designed and installed of sufficient height to optimize exhaust plume dispersion and with a resulting impact on air quality to meet what the company believes to be the best industry practice.
+Overall, the company's exhaust stacks have been designed and installed of sufficient height to optimize exhaust plume dispersion and with a resulting impact on air quality to meet best industry practice.